DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 ---

-## 🤝 Collaborating with Others
+## Collaborating with Others

 ### Adding Collaborators

-1. Repository → Settings → Collaborators
+1. Repository, then Settings, then Collaborators
 2. Add GitHub usernames
 3. They can now push to the repo